dagophil/autocontext/README.md

 # autocontext

 Contains a python script to apply the autocontext method to an ilastik project.
-Currently, this only works on hdf5 data.
+Currently, this only works on hdf5, tiff and bmp data.

 ## Example usage (training)